situ2001/gzhu-no-check-in/README.md

 ## TODO

+- [ ] check in ahead of schedule
-- [] try to login or clock in if failed.
+- [ ] try to login or clock in if failed.
-- [] use another approach to recognize instead of tesseract OCR
+- [ ] use another approach to recognize instead of tesseract OCR